6.630.2 Absence and Leave for Military-Related Reasons

 Procedures for Applying

-1. An employee may apply for qualifying exigency FMLA leave or 26-week FMLA military family leave to his or her immediate manager using recommended Form 9611, Application for Leave Under the Family and Medical Leave Act at: http://publish.no.irs.gov/common.html, no less than least 30 days before leave is to begin if the need for leave is foreseeable, or within a reasonable period of time appropriate to the circumstances involved if the need for leave is not foreseeable.
+1. An employee may apply for qualifying exigency FMLA leave or 26-week FMLA military family leave to their immediate manager using recommended Form 9611, Application for Leave Under the Family and Medical Leave Act, which may be found at: https://irssource.web.irs.gov/lists/VeteransProgram/DispItemForm.aspx?ID=67&, no less than least 30 days before leave is to begin if the need for leave is foreseeable, or within a reasonable period of time appropriate to the circumstances involved if the need for leave is not foreseeable.

-2. An employee who requests qualifying exigency FMLA leave or 26-week FMLA military family leave may use Form WH-384, Certification of Qualifying Exigency for Military Family Leave, at: https://www.dol.gov/whd/forms/WH-384.pdfPDF.
-While the employee is not required to use this form, he or she is still responsible for submitting all required information.
+2. An employee who requests qualifying exigency FMLA leave or 26-week FMLA military family leave may use Form WH-384, Certification of Qualifying Exigency for Military Family Leave, at: https://www.dol.gov/whd/forms/WH-384.pdf.
+While the employee is not required to use this form, they are still responsible for submitting all required information.

-3. An employee who requests 26-week FMLA military family leave may use Form WH-385, Certification for Serious Injury or Illness of Covered Servicemember for Military Family Leave, at: https://www.dol.gov/whd/forms/WH-385.pdfPDF.
-While an employee is not required to use this form, he or she is still responsible for submitting all required medical and other information.
+3. An employee who requests 26-week FMLA military family leave may use Form WH-385, Certification for Serious Injury or Illness of Covered Servicemember for Military Family Leave, at: https://www.dol.gov/whd/forms/WH-385.pdf.
+While an employee is not required to use this form, they are still responsible for submitting all required medical and other information.

-4. An employee may provide required medical certification directly to his/her immediate manager or to FOH medical professionals designated by the IRS.
+4. An employee may provide required medical certification directly to their immediate manager or through the designated IRS health services provider.

 5. Requests are approved by the employee’s immediate manager and the manager should contact the servicing LR/ER specialist if questions arise.